 A cultural journey with easy walking.

-Please note that pricing is per person in NZD.
+Please note that pricing is based on share twin / double and is per person in NZD.

 You can pay to have your own room, or you can choose to share with another person of the same sex.